souzamonteiro/linuxonandroid/README.md

 ```

 ### Create shortcuts
-Create shortcuts to the Wine File Manager on the Xfce desktop:
+Create a shortcut to the Wine File Manager on the Xfce desktop:
 ```
 cd ~/Desktop